JuliaDynamics/StreamSampling.jl/docs/src/basics.md

 The advantage of `StreamSampler` iterators in respect to `ReservoirSampler` is that they require `O(1)` memory if not collected, while reservoir techniques require `O(k)` memory where `k` is the number of elements in the sample.

-Consult the [API page](https://juliadynamics.github.io/StreamSampling.jl/stable/api) for more information about the package interface.